 Steven SPIELBERG (Los Angeles, February 19, 1992 )

 ONCE UPON A TIME...

 René Manzor occupies a very exclusive position in the French film industry.
-He is the secret offspring of a cinematic union between Terry Gilliam and David Fincher, between Steven Spielberg and... well, frankly, only American names come to mind !
-And there’s the rub...
-René Manzor is perhaps too much of a “Martian” for the French film industry.
-In short, René Manzor is politically incorrect in France !
-As we shall now prove...
+He is the secret offspring of a cinematic union between M. Night Shyamalan and David Fincher, between Steven Spielberg and... well, frankly, only American names come to mind !
+And this is perhaps what led him to make films all over the world : Canada, Brazil, Czechoslovakia, South Africa, the United States...

 WHAT MAKES RENÉ RUN ?

 The meeting, fascinating and friendly, more than fulfils my expectations.
-I discover a hypersensitive young man of 25 who wishes to express, through uncommon stories, simple things such as life, death, the loss of a child, awareness in the face of a world gone mad, the artist’s questioning and the difficulty of living with someone.
+I discover a hypersensitive young man of 25 who wishes to express, through uncommon stories, simple things such as life, death, the loss of a child, and free will.

 « LE PASSAGE » was a big hit.
 2,300,000 admissions in France.
 The audience was able to recognize one of its own.
 But, in 1986, in France, it wasn’t a good thing to be “commercial”.
 Three years of silence.